 SFB also supports numerous nonprofit organizations and community events each year through sponsorships and donations.
 Last year alone, SFB donated to well over 100 different organizations.

-SFB also initiates several campaigns to support those in need, including our recent Share the Warmth Campaign where we collected winter clothing items.
+SFB also initiates several campaigns to support those in need, including last year's Share the Warmth Campaign where we collected winter clothing items.
 SFB matched community donations with a monetary donation to a nonprofit in each of our communities.

 Teach Kids to Save